onzag/itemize/docs/tutorials/airbnb/05-request.md

 }
 ```

-And now we do need to add the schema translation lines
+And now we do need to add the schema translation lines at `request.properties`

 ```properties
 custom.request_approved_notification_email_subject = reservation approved at {0}